-Whether you’re renting your first apartment or your next one, getting the best deal on rent may be a top priority.
+Whether you’re renting your first apartment or your fifth one, getting the best deal on rent should be a top priority.

 That’s because rent may be your largest expense.